Skip to content

 The knowledge graph plays two roles during memory retrieval:

-During search, three retrieval paths run in parallel:
+During search, three retrieval paths run concurrently and are fused with reciprocal-rank fusion:

 • Vector similarity search